White Texas Sheet Cake

 The fact that is ready to eat in an hour or two is pretty amazing for a homemade cake.
 Plus you don’t have to worry about remembering to soften the butter ahead of time.

 It will melt when you cook it with the water.
 There’s no creaming, no mixers, no fuss.
+Heck, you don’t even need a mixing bowl!

 MiMi originally shared this recipe with us in 2015.
 She had been on a Texas sheet cake baking bender, making all sorts of different flavors.

 She asked Pops to choose a flavor for Father’s day and he chose vanilla cake with vanilla icing.
-Wedding cake or the mix of white cake and white frosting is always one of his favorites.
+Wedding cake, or the mix of white cake and white frosting, is always one of his favorites.

 Most cake recipes require softened butter and room temperature ingredients.
 MiMi doesn’t always plan ahead when making cake so she really likes that Texas sheet cakes start by melting the butter in a saucepan.